chixodo-xyz/ipfs-denylist/README.md

 >This code is still a prototype!
 >1.
 Wrote quite fast
->2. ipns not properly testet
+>2. not every possible thing is testet nor audited
 >3.
-Update of Denylist must be implemented
+Scheduled update of Denylist must be implemented

 ## Implementation